New York Liberty vs. Atlanta Dream: Betting Trends, Record ATS, Home/Road Splits

 Liberty Moneyline and ATS Records

-- The Liberty have been the moneyline favorite five total times this season.
-They've gone 3-2 in those games.
+- The Liberty have been the moneyline favorite seven total times this season.
+They've finished 5-2 in those games.

-- The Liberty are 2-1 (winning 66.7% of their games) when playing as a moneyline favorite of -350 or shorter.
+- The Liberty have played as a moneyline favorite of -700 or shorter in only two games this season, which they split 1-1.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.